stiggg/xi-error-bundle/README.md

 ```

 There's only two assertations, "callback" or "true".
-This is to avoid doing specific assertation methods (like for integer, regexp etc.).
-They're easy to do with these two basic assertations:
+This is to avoid doing too specific assertation methods (like for integer, regexp etc.).
+They're easy to do with "true" assertation:

 ```php
 <?php